-These Paper Easter Baskets are easy Easter crafts to make and are great for any type of kids party.
+These baskets are easy crafts to make and are great for any type of kid's party.
 Just change the picture and you can make them for Christmas or Halloween, whatever kind of party you are having.

 The baskets we made here were of bunnies for an Easter Party and they looked so cute filled with colored tissue paper and small chocolate eggs.

 You can make any animal you like by adjusting the basic face shape.
-The instructions here are to make an Easter party basket about 3 inch square.
+The instructions here are to make them about 3 inch square.

 1. Fold the paper in half (A) along its width and then open it.

 2. Bring the left-hand side of the paper (B) to the center-fold and press.
 Repeat with the right-hand side (C).
-Close the paper along the center-fold (A) and your paper should now be folded into four with the pleats all running in the same direction.
+Close it along the center-fold (A) and it should now be folded into four with the pleats all running in the same direction.

-3. Draw a picture on each folded section of paper e.g. chick, egg, rabbit and make sure that the design touches both pleated edges of the paper.
+3. Draw a picture on each folded section of paper e.g. chick, egg, rabbit and make sure that the design touches both pleated edges.
 Also add a small tab approximately 1 inch long, at the bottom of the design.

 4. Carefully cut our your design, open it out and fold each tab towards the center.

-5. Now cut out a small tab from a spare piece of card/paper and use it to join the open sides of your basket.
-Glue it on the inside of the basket so it can't be seen.
+5. Now cut out a small tab from a spare piece of paper and use it to join the open sides.
+Glue it on the inside so it can't be seen.

-6. From a spare piece of the paper or card, cut out a 3 inch square which will form the base.
-Place the square at the bottom of your basket and using the tabs glue it in place.
+6. From a spare piece of the paper, cut out a 3 inch square which will form the base.
+Place the square at the bottom and using the tabs glue it in place.
 It should now be box shaped.